Coriole Vineyards: Description

 The winery is located in the McLaren Vale wine region in the state of South Australia.

 As of 1998 it was exporting wine to the U.S., Canada and various countries in Europe and Asia.
 They produce red wines from grape varieties such as Cabernet Sauvignon, Shiraz, Sangiovese, Nero d'Avola, and Negroamaro.
 Their range of whites is made from grapes such as Chenin blanc, Fiano, and Piquepoul.

 The business also sells olive oil, balsamic vinegar, and local cheeses.

 Events

 Coriole Music Festival

 The Coriole Music Festival is a classical music festival comprising three concerts that has been taking place at Coriole since 1999.
 A different theme has been chosen each year, and the music directors have included Christopher Burrell, Anthony Steel, Anna Goldsworthy, and Simon Cobcroft.

 Here's to Now

-From 2013-2018, Coriole played host to the Here's to Now music festival, held in summer.
+From 2013 to 2018, Coriole played host to the Here's to Now music festival, held in summer.
 One reviewer wrote that the festival "could be described as 'WOMAD on a millennial budget'".